mitodl/ol-infrastructure/docs/runbooks/oncall.md

 Once you have the right ASG, click on the "Instance Refresh" tab and then click the "Start Instance Refresh" button.

+_Be sure to un-check the "Enable Skip Matching" box_, or your instance refresh will most likely not do anything at all.

 ### Request by deeveloper to add videos

 _Diagnosis_